ndungek/Credit-Card-Approval-Prediction/README.md

 # 3.3.
 Data Preprocessing
 # 3.3.1 Feature Engineering

-        Creating an approval status column from the Status Column

 # 3.3.2 Feature selection

 # 4. Modeling

 In the modeling phase, we will address the issue of class imbalance before training our models.
 We will start with a decision tree as our baseline model, which provides a good understanding of feature-target relationships.
 Then, we will explore ensemble models such as Random Forest, AdaBoost, Gradient Boosting, and XGBoost.

 # 4.1 Splitting the Dataset